github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/managing-security-and-analysis-settings-for-your-personal-account.md

 {% data reusables.user-settings.access_settings %}
 {% data reusables.user-settings.security-analysis %}
-1. Under "Code security and analysis", to the right of the feature, enable or disable the feature by default for new repositories that you own.
+1. Under "Code security", to the right of the feature, enable or disable the feature by default for new repositories that you own.

 ## Further reading